UniversalDependencies/docs/structure.md

 (More specific guidelines can be found in the documentation of the specific [dependency relations](http://universaldependencies.github.io/docs/u/dep/index.html).)

+## Basic and Enhanced Representation

+In addition to the basic dependency structure, which is a rooted tree, certain syntactic constructions may contain additional dependencies (examples include coordination and secondary predication).
+We provide a mechanism to capture the additional dependencies in the [CoNLL-U format](format.html).
+The structure with additional dependencies is no longer a tree;
+in most cases, it is a directed acyclic graph (DAG).
+We call this _enhanced representation._

+The dependency relations in the enhanced representation are in general taken from the same repertory as the basic dependencies.
+Documentation of syntactic constructions that contain additional dependencies must always clearly distinguish which dependencies are considered basic and which ones belong to the enhanced representation.

 ## The Primacy of Content Words

 Dependency relations hold primarily between content words, rather than being indirect relations mediated by function words.